riboney-notes/Fullstack-Study/cs/dsa/dsaI_wgu/notes.md

 - Collisions
   - occurs when an item being inserted into a hash table maps to the same bucket as an existing item in the hash table
   - handled by chaining or open addressing

+- Open addressing
+  - collision resolution technique where collisions are resolved by looking for an empty bucket elsewhere in the table

 - Chaining
   - collision resolution technique where each bucket has a list of items so elements with the same computed bucket index will be stored in the bucket list, which may store multiple items that map to the same bucket
   - Removing/ Searching for items in hash table that uses chaining involves determining the bucket index and then searching the bucket list
+  - a good hash function results in short bucket lists (for faster inserts, searches, and removes)

 - Linear probing
   - a way to handle collisions by starting at key's mapped bucket and linearly searching the subsequent buckets until an empty bucket is found